vanshaj18/vanshaj18.github.io/_pages/mybio.md

   <h5 style="text-align:center"> Research Interests: </h5>
   <p>
-    My primary interests are in astrophysics, cosmology.
-I am additionally interested in astronomy, fluid dynamics, general physics, numerical methods and algorithms like ML, Quantum Computing for their usefulness in these domains. <p  style="font-family:Dancing Script, cursive"> As side interests, I love to read about quantum information in context to biology, role of quantum mechanics in living systems.
+    My primary interests are in cosmology, astrophysics, quantum physics.
+I am also interested in applied maths, astronomy, numerical methods machine learning and quantum computing. <p  style="font-family:Dancing Script, cursive"> As side interests, I love to read about quantum information in context to biology, role of quantum mechanics in living systems.
 I sometimes think on the possibilty of life beyound earth, and has written a medium article about the possibility.

   </p>